gold star for USAHOF

 The most important goal that Ron Schock would have would be in a St. Louis Blues uniform when he lit the lamp in double overtime in Game 7 of the 1968 Conference Finals.
 That put the Blues into the Stanley Cup Finals in the first year of the club's existence. …

-Mike Bullard was the ninth overall pick in the 1980 Draft Pick, and he would debut that year for Pittsburgh, and he appeared in 15 Games.
+Mike Bullard was the ninth overall pick in the 1980 Draft, and he would debut that year for Pittsburgh, appearing in 15 Games.
 He was a full-time Center for the Pens the season after and proved to be a solid performer with a 63 Point Season.

 In the last half of the 1970s, one of the most exciting young players was Pierre Larouche, who set many records as the youngest to achieve specific benchmarks.
 He was the youngest to score 100 Goals, 200 Points, and 300 Points (though Wayne Gretzky would break this), but nevertheless, he…